johntrimble/johntrimble.github.io/_drafts/arcface-margin-loss.md

 Now we can have probabilities effectively ranging from 0% to 100%, better enabling the model to fit the data.
 For the toy example we have been using, it really wasn't necessary to use a scaling factor, but in practice it would be.
 The ArcFace and NormFace papers take different approaches to how the scaling factor is specified.
 NormFace adds a new scaling factor parameter which is learned during training while ArcFace uses a hyperparameter.

 Another thing to address is that when we started I explained that we need embeddings with meaningful spatial relationships so that we can reliably handle classes not in the training data.
 However, so far, I've only shown examples for classes the model has seen during training.
 There are really two things we need for this to work: the embeddings need to be well clustered, and the embedding network must be able to generalize to unseen classes.
 The first part is what we have been focusing on here.
 Unfortunately, to get an embedding network that can generalize to unseen classes would take a much greater diversity of classes.
 Five classes representing digits is simply not enough for the embedding network to abstract the qualities that make a symbol distinct from any other symbol.
-For context, one of the smaller large-scale datasets you might use for training a face identification model is the [VGGFace2 dataset (Cao et al., 2018)](https://www.robots.ox.ac.uk/~vgg/data/vgg_face2/) with approximately 9,000 unique identities—far more diversity than our toy dataset provides.
+For context, one of the smaller large-scale datasets you might use for training a face identification model is the [VGGFace2 dataset (Cao et al., 2018)](https://www.robots.ox.ac.uk/~vgg/data/vgg_face2/) with approximately 9,000 unique identities, far more diversity than our toy dataset provides.

 ## Conclusion